falconry/falcon/docs/user/install.rst

 need a WSGI server.
 Gunicorn and uWSGI are some of the more popular ones out there, but anything that can load a WSGI app will do.

-All Windows developers can use Waitress production-quality pure-Python WSGI server with very acceptable performance.
+Windows users can try Waitress, a production-quality, pure-Python WSGI server.
-Unfortunately Gunicorn is still not working on Windows and uWSGI need to have Cygwin on Windows installed.
-Waitress can be good alternative for Windows users if they want quick start using Falcon on it.
+Other alternatives on Windows include running Gunicorn and uWSGI via WSL, as well as inside Linux Docker containers via Hyper-V.

 .. code:: bash